Compare the Formlabs Fuse 1+ 30W vs. HP Jet Fusion 3D Series

 15 x 11.2 x 15 in

-The Fuse 1+ 30W currently prints with Nylon 12, Nylon 12 GF, Nylon 11, and Nylon 11 CF. Nylon 12 is a general purpose, versatile material with high detail and great dimensional accuracy.
+The Fuse 1+ 30W currently prints with Nylon 12, Nylon 12 GF, Nylon 11, Nylon 11 CF, and TPU 90A Powder.
+Nylon 12 is a general purpose, versatile material with high detail and great dimensional accuracy.
 Nylon 11 is a ductile, strong, flexible material for when durability and performance are key.
 Nylon 12 GF is a glass-filled material with enhanced stiffness and thermal stability for demanding industrial environments.
 Nylon 11 CF is a carbon-filled composite for end-use applications that require both high stiffness and superior strength.
+TPU 90A Powder is a tough elastomer for producing resilient, skin-safe products.
 More materials are coming soon.

 Five materials, depending on the printer